federkasten/rhythm/README.md

 # rhythm

-A ClojureScript library handling states and actions for event
+A ClojureScript library handling states and actions for event-driven programming

-# Usage
+## Usage

 Add the following dependency to your `project.clj`: